JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Hawking_descarta_la_existencia_de_Dios_1.md

 Given this, there are two comments:

 1. It is not the first time that science believes that it has reached the end of its development, that it has theories to explain everything.
 It already happened in the 18th century, and it turns out that the great advances of modern science have occurred just after. (“_...
-The more science you know, the less sure you can be_” [UB 102:1.3](/en/The_Urantia_Book/102#p1_3)) (“_Knowledge is an eternal quest; always are you learning, but never are you able to arrive at the full knowledge of absolute truth.
-In knowledge alone there can never be absolute certainty,..._” [UB 102:2.4](/en/The_Urantia_Book/102#p2_4))
+The more science you know, the less sure you can be_” <a id="a59_329"></a>[UB 102:1.3](/en/The_Urantia_Book/102#p1_3)) (“_Knowledge is an eternal quest; always are you learning, but never are you able to arrive at the full knowledge of absolute truth.
+In knowledge alone there can never be absolute certainty,..._” <a id="a59_570"></a>[UB 102:2.4](/en/The_Urantia_Book/102#p2_4))

-2. Science and religion are two disciplines that deal with totally different areas of human thought; and of course they are not incompatible. (“_Science deals with facts; religion deals only with values_” [UB 101:5.2](/en/The_Urantia_Book/101#p5_2)) Science may one day explain all physical _facts_, but it will (and cannot) say anything about it. the meaning of the universe and about the _values_ behind those facts: the Father's plan.
+2. Science and religion are two disciplines that deal with totally different areas of human thought; and of course they are not incompatible. (“_Science deals with facts; religion deals only with values_” <a id="a61_205"></a>[UB 101:5.2](/en/The_Urantia_Book/101#p5_2)) Science may one day explain all physical _facts_, but it will (and cannot) say anything about it. the meaning of the universe and about the _values_ behind those facts: the Father's plan.
 It will never be possible to demonstrate, or even conclude or glimpse, that God does not exist (or that he exists) with reasoning from science or any other human discipline.
 For this only faith is worth, and faith is personal and non-transferable; It is a “paradox” that faith is the only possible demonstration of the existence of God and that such a demonstration is valid only for the person who has faith.

 How little is known on Urantia about the true God, our Heavenly Father!
-The God of which Hawking and others speak is that of the institutional religions that have not yet been able to fully grasp the idea and assume the ideal of the real and true God, the only one who truly and totally satisfies the cravings of the human mind. (“_The philosophic elimination of religious fear and the steady progress of science add greatly to the mortality of false gods; and even though these casualties of man-made deities may momentarily befog the spiritual vision, they eventually destroy that ignorance and superstition which so long obscured the living God of eternal love._” [UB 102:6.1](/en/The_Urantia_Book/102#p6_1))
+The God of which Hawking and others speak is that of the institutional religions that have not yet been able to fully grasp the idea and assume the ideal of the real and true God, the only one who truly and totally satisfies the cravings of the human mind. (“_The philosophic elimination of religious fear and the steady progress of science add greatly to the mortality of false gods; and even though these casualties of man-made deities may momentarily befog the spiritual vision, they eventually destroy that ignorance and superstition which so long obscured the living God of eternal love._” <a id="a63_667"></a>[UB 102:6.1](/en/The_Urantia_Book/102#p6_1))

 ## Coll